Coronavirus / COVID-19 Updates

 Funding Opportunities and Financial Help

-The UK Government have recently launched a helpful and easy-to-use tool to help you find what financial support your business might be eligible for.
+The UK Government has an easy-to-use tool to help you find what financial support your business might be eligible for.
 You can find it here.

 Creative Scotland's Open Fund: Sustaining Creative Development is set up to focus support on helping individuals and organisations to sustain themselves throughout this crisis.
 More information here.

-The £20m Third Sector Resilience Fund is there to support organisations across the third sector who are at risk of closure due to the disruption caused by Coronavirus, delivered by Firstport, Social Investment Scotland and the Corra Foundation.
+The £20m Third Sector Resilience Fund is there to support organisations across the third sector who are at risk of closure due to the disruption caused by Coronavirus.
 You can find more information, via SCVO, here.